 Why you’ll love this recipe

-- This cornbread is a healthy recipe that uses spelt flour, coconut sugar and cornmeal.
+- Healthy recipe.
+This cornbread is a healthy recipe that uses spelt flour, coconut sugar and cornmeal.

-- It’s just sweet enough, but not overly sweet like some cornbread recipes. (which also keeps this cornbread low in sugar!)
+- Not too sweet.
+It’s just sweet enough, but not overly sweet like some cornbread recipes. (which also keeps this cornbread low in sugar!)

-- It’s moist with just the right amount of grainy cornbread texture from using medium-ground cornmeal.
+- Perfect texture.
+It’s moist with just the right amount of grainy cornbread texture from using medium-ground cornmeal.

-- You don’t need any fancy equipment to make this recipe, all you’ll need is 2 bowls.
+- Easy to make.
+You don’t need any fancy equipment to make this recipe, all you’ll need is 2 bowls.

-- You can eat this cornbread with a side with a bowl of chilli or on its own with some vegan butter spread on top.
+- So many ways to enjoy!
+You can eat this cornbread with a side of instant pot vegan chili, on its own with some vegan butter spread on top.

 How to make vegan cornbread

-Mix the dry ingredients into a bowl, then add the wet ingredients and mix just until combined.
-(Don’t overmix!)
+Mix the dry ingredients into a bowl, then mix the wet ingredients together in another bowl.

 Bake at 375 degrees F for 22-26 minutes, or until a toothpick comes out clean.
 Let cool for 15 minutes before cutting and serving.